WiSaGaN/simple-error/README.md

 [![Build Status](https://travis-ci.org/WiSaGaN/simple-error.svg?branch=master)](https://travis-ci.org/WiSaGaN/simple-error)
 [![Coverage Status](https://coveralls.io/repos/github/WiSaGaN/simple-error/badge.svg?branch=master)](https://coveralls.io/github/WiSaGaN/simple-error?branch=master)

-`simple-error` is `Rust` library that provides a simple `Error` type which is backed by a `String`.
-It is used when all you want about the error is an error string.
+`simple-error` is a `Rust` library that provides a simple `Error` type which is backed by a `String`.
+It is best used when all you care about the error is an error string.

 [Documentation](https://wisagan.github.io/simple-error/simple_error/)